-The aim of bush regeneration is to restore and maintain an ecosystem in which natural regneration can occur.
-This is done by using bush regeneration methods, such as weeding strategically, stablising drainiage lines, environment burns, raising public awareness, reducing erosion, maintaining habitat and wildlife corridors.
+The aim of bush regeneration is to restore and maintain an ecosystem in which natural regeneration can occur.
+This is done by using bush regeneration methods, such as weeding strategically, stabilising drainage lines, environmental burns, raising public awareness, reducing erosion, maintaining habitat and wildlife corridors.

 The Bradley Sisters pioneered bush regeneration in New South Wales in the 1970's.
 The sisters understood the importance of protecting natural areas from invasion of weed species by removing weeds and allowing for the natural regeneration of native species in the area.